-Formed in 1920 the club has expanded in recent years.
+Formed in 1920 the club has developed since the 1990's.
 It currently runs four League teams on weekends, a midweek team, two women’s teams and six junior sides catering for all standards of play.
-The 1st XI play in the Northumberland League and the 4th XI are run as a development side in the West Tyne 2nd Division.
+The 1st XI play in the Northumberland and Tyneside League and the 4th XI are run as a development side in the West Tyne 2nd Division.

 An increase in indoor cricket, in which the club has recorded recent success in both the men and women’s competitions, means the game is now played almost throughout the year.

 The club has a strong band of volunteers supporting all the activities and a squad of qualified coaches.
 Coaching sessions are available for all age groups during the spring and summer periods.

-In addition to club fixtures the club also hosts festivals, cup games and Women/junior County games.
+In addition to club fixtures the club also hosts festivals, League and Cup finals and Women/junior County games.

 Stocksfield CC welcomes all players, supporters, spectators and visiting teams.
 We hope they enjoy their time with us.

-If you shop on the Internet then you can support our club by registering with easyfundraising.org.uk and a % of everything you buy through companies on their site, including Amazon, M & S, John Lewis and a multitude of others is donated to the club.
+Shopping on the 'net'?
+You can support our club by registering with easyfundraising.org.uk and a % of everything you buy through companies on their site, including Amazon, M & S, John Lewis and a multitude of others is donated to the club.
 It's easy to do and costs you nothing.

 The ECB continues to work with Sport England on the pioneering club accreditation scheme 'Clubmark' to develop a vibrant and healthy club cricket infrastructure.